Bible Question:

 Then the Jews, because it was the day of preparation, so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), asked Pilate that their legs might be broken, and that they might be taken away.
 John 19:31 (NASB)

 The reference to the day of preparation for the Passover meal in John 19:14 is resolved by doing a harmony of the gospels.
 This reveals the comment occurred on Thursday, Nisan 14.
-Also, Pilate’s offer to the crowd of a choice of either Barabbas or Jesus in John 18:39 occurred Friday afternoon on Nisan 14.
-The Mosaic Law required Passover to occur on Nisan 14.
+Also, Pilate’s offer to the crowd of a choice between either Barabbas or Jesus in John 18:39 occurred Friday afternoon on Nisan 14.
+The Mosaic Law required the Passover to occur on Nisan 14.

 The second “day of preparation” was for the Sabbath since no work was allowed on the Sabbath day (John 19:31, 42).
 Thus cooking, cleaning, and whatever else was needed had to occur prior to the Sabbath.
 So, there are two different days of preparation in the gospels.
 Therefore, John 19:31 is a reference to the day of preparation for the Sabbath which occurred on Friday, Nisan 14.
-Therefore, the first day of the Feast of Unleavened Bread mentioned in Leviticus 23:6-8 occurred on Saturday, Nisan 15.
+Therefore, the first day of the Feast of Unleavened Bread, mentioned in Leviticus 23:6-8, occurred on Saturday, Nisan 15.
 That was the high day mentioned in John 19:31.
+D. A. Carson in his commentary on John says,

 The next day, Sabbath (= Saturday), would by Jewish reckoning begin at sundown Friday evening.
 It was a special Sabbath, not only because it fell during the Passover Feast, but because the second paschal day, in this case falling on the Sabbath, was devoted to the very important sheaf offering (Lv.
 23:11; cf. SB 2.
-582).5
+582).6

 References: